wqking/metapp/doc/variant.md

 bool canCast() const;
 ```

 Return true if `myVariant.cast(toMetaType)` can be called to cast the underlying value to `toMetaType`.
+Note: if both the Variant and `toMetaType` are class pointers or references, the function will use the global MetaRepo returned by `metapp::getMetaRepo()` to cast between base and derived classes.
 Below table shows the rules to determine `canCast`, assume the underlying value has meta type `from`, and we want to cast it to type `to` (which is `toMetaType`), `F` and `T` are value type, they are not reference, not pointer.

 | from | to  | canCast returns                                                                                            |